kaypon/mcp-tooling-lab/README.md

+## Executive Overview

+This service demonstrates how modern AI systems can securely interact with real data and internal tools using the Model Context Protocol (MCP).

+It exposes a small set of AI-accessible capabilities — generating embeddings, indexing documents, and performing semantic search — backed by a vector database.
+An AI agent can use these tools to retrieve relevant information on demand, rather than relying on static training data.

+In practical terms, this pattern enables use cases such as:
+- internal knowledge assistants
+- customer support copilots
+- AI-powered search over company documents
+- agent workflows that safely access enterprise data

+This project mirrors how AI tooling is deployed in production environments where models must interact with real systems in a controlled, auditable way.

 # MCP Tooling Lab (Node.js)

 This project implements a custom **Model Context Protocol (MCP)** server in Node.js that exposes tools for: